Dental Insurance Isn’t The Same As Health Insurance

-Dental insurance is very different from conventional medical insurance, and sometimes we aren’t able to distinguish between them.
-We’re going to break it down for you –
+Dental insurance is very different from conventional medical insurance, and sometimes we aren’t able to distinguish the difference between them.
+We’re going to break it down for you:

 There is a tremendous difference between the way medical insurance and dental insurance cover costs, charge for procedures, and provide leads.
 Most dental insurance plans cover up to $3,000 a year, which is equivalent to the cost of a single dental implant; while on the other hand, most medical insurance plans do not have a cap on the maximum amount they cover, rather a maximum cap on the amount one has to spend out of pocket.

 This model works in a way to prevent one from going bankrupt for when they are in need of a procedure that can cost thousands.
 And due to its high unpredictability, medical insurance is not as profitable as dental.
 Effectively, dental insurances are able to take advantage of the predictability of costs and (typically) charge beyond of the $3000 cap for unnecessary procedures.

 Medical insurance companies can face hefty claims, and so they make sure to scrutinize each claim and ensure the procedure is necessary and not overcharged, while dental insurance companies don’t.